Common Questions About Our Fee-Only Advisory Service

 -

 Reach out via the contact form below, email, or phone and we'll help figure out the right fit.
 Generally: Income is for investors who want stocks selected for cash flow and are comfortable with equity risk.
 Growth is for long-term investors who won't need the money for at least five years.
 Speculative is for a small portion of capital you can genuinely afford to lose, not retirement savings and not money you need soon.
-Each portfolio page goes deeper on who it is built for and what the risks are.
+Each portfolio page goes deeper on who it's built for and what the risks are.

 -